Robinborg/invoice_program/README.md

 │   │
 │   ├── models -> __init__ contains the engine and setup for sqlalchemy, schemas are in the folder │   │
-│   └── utils -> various helper functions for the program │
+│   ├── utils -> various helper functions for the program │   │
+│   └── pdf_invoices -> folder for the invoices printed with invoice_program
 │
 └── tests -> Unittesting for interface and models/handlers
 ```